Bbs1412/aws_beginner_project/README.md

 1. Confirm the termination by clicking on the **Terminate** button in the dialog box.
 1. This will properly stop and delete the instance.

+## EBS Volume:
+1. EBS volumes are assigned to the EC2 instance when you created it.
+1. To delete the EBS volume, go to the EC2 service in the AWS console.
+1. In the left sidebar, click on **Volumes** under **Elastic Block Store**.
+1. Select the volume that was created for the instance.
+1. Click on the **Actions** button and select **Delete volume**.

+---

+# ⚠️ Important Instructions:
+- **Free-tier limits:** Make sure to stay within the free-tier limits of AWS services to avoid unexpected charges.

+- **Instance type:** Use only `free-tier eligible` instance types like `t2.micro` to avoid charges.

+- **Stop vs Terminate EC2:**
+    - **Stop:** Stopping the instance will not delete it, and you will still be charged for the EBS volume attached to it.
+    - **Terminate:** Terminating the instance will delete it and you will not be charged for the instance or the EBS volume.

+- **Region:**
+    - Make sure to select the same region for all AWS services to avoid any billing surprises.
+    - It is visible in the top right corner of the AWS console.

+- **Billing alerts:**
+    - Set up billing alerts in the AWS console to get notified if your usage exceeds the free-tier limits.
+    - You can do this by going to the **Billing and Cost Management** section in the AWS console and setting up a budget.

+---

 # 🤝 Contributions: